-System Comparisons for Tomato
+System comparisons for tomato

-A total of sixteen studies were found in the literature that allowed equal or nearly equal comparisons of tomato yield under SDI and alternative irrigation systems (table 2).
-SDI yield increases ranged from -32% to +205%, with an average positive increase of 12% across all studies.
-Subsurface drip irrigated tomato yields were 7%, 17%, and 23% greater than DI, surface gravity, and sprinkler irrigation. respectively, in these studies.
-Large yield reductions (31% to 32%) with SDI were reported in three studies for which the authors suggested possible rationale.
-A yield reduction (32%) with SDI was reported on a fine sand in Florida, and it was suggested that yield reductions were the result of water availability rather than nutrient management (Clark et al., 1993).
-The shallow root zone of tomato was insufficient to efficiently use irrigation water applied by driplines at a 0.3 m depth.
+A total of sixteen studies were found in the literature that allowed equal or nearly equal comparisons of tomato yield under SDI and alternative irrigation systems (Table 2) with SDI yield increases ranging from negative 32% to positive 205% with an average positive increase of 12% across all studies.
+Subsurface drip irrigated tomato yields were 7, 17, and 23% greater than DI, surface gravity, and sprinkler irrigation, respectively, in these studies.
+Large yield reductions (31 to 32%) with SDI were reported in three studies for which the authors suggested possible rationale.
+A yield reduction (32%) with SDI was reported on a fine sand in Florida and it was suggested yield reductions were the result of water availability rather than nutrient management (Clark et al., 1993).
+The shalloot zone of tomato was insufficient to efficiently use irrigation water applied by driplines at a 0.3 m depth.
 In a study in California on a clay loam soil examining the effects of SDI on weed control, a yield reduction of 32% was attributed to early cutoff of irrigation for the SDI treatment (Shrestha et al., 2007).
-Although SDI yields were severely affected by irrigation management, the authors reported that weed emergence was nearly eliminated in the furrows and the amount of weeds on the crop bed was reduced from 46% to 96%.
-Similar reports of reduced weed growth with SDI as compared to sprinkler irrigation were reported by Grattan et al. (1990) for processing tomato.
-Greater processing tomato yield with DI than SDI was attributed to serious root intrusion that occurred mid-season in SDI for a study in Canada (Tan et al., 2003).
+Although SDI yields were severely affected by irrigation management, the authors did report that weed emergence was nearly eliminated in the furrows and the amount of weeds on the crop bed was reduced from 46 to 96%.
+Similar reports of reduced weed growth with SDI as compared to sprinkler irrigation was reported for processing tomato by Grattan et al. (1990).
+Greater processing-tomato yield with DI than SDI was attributed to serious root intrusion that occurred mid-season in SDI for a study in Canada (Tan et al., 2003).
 It was suggested that water stress that likely occurred before the SDI system was replaced with surface drip for the remainder of the season caused the 31% yield reduction.
-In contrast, more than half of the studies had tomato yield increases of 10% or greater for the most productive treatments (table 2).
+In contrast, more than one-half of the studies had tomato yield increases of 10% or greater for the most productive treatments (Table 2).